-These non-current liabilities relate to outstanding maintenance work on the present fleet of 12 operate-lease engines.
+These non-current liabilities relate to outstanding maintenance work on the present fleet of five operate-lease engines.

-The following tables list the contractually agreed undiscounted payments of interest and principle on the non-derivative financial liabilities and derivative financial instruments measured at fair value through profit or loss held by MTU:
+The following tables list the contractually agreed undiscounted payments of interest and principle on the non-derivative financial liabilities and derivative financial instruments held by MTU, measured at fair value through profit or loss:

 Financial instruments not within the scope of either IFRS 7 or IAS 39 mainly comprise pension provisions or plan assets and other liabilities arising from employee benefits accounted for in accordance with IAS 19.

 The table below provides comparative information on the carrying amounts, measurement/recognition methods and fair values aggregated by category for the financial year 2010.